 Now, in the current discussion Bill L has explained that he considers a certain point B to be a relevant analogy to A. To bring in a relevantly analogous point B is legitimate, except when it’s used in a Fragenblitzen-like manner, like this:

 I bring up point A about topic x.

 You mention point B, and express your opinion that it’s relevantly analogous to point A.

 I’m expected to do all the work of digging through the analogy, to understand and to show where and how it is or isn’t analogous.

 Again, questions are quicker than answers.
 Doesn’t the person suggesting the analogy bear some responsibility to show that the analogy is real?

 It isn’t Fragenblitzen when…

-If I don’t answer B, it would be unwise and illogical to assume I have no answer to it.
+If I don’t answer B at all, it would still be unwise and illogical to assume I have no answer to it.
 If you think I answer B ineffectively, however, then my answer is open for criticism.

 Saying no to Fragenblitzen

 Note on the word “Fragenblitzen:” I don’t know where I first encountered the term.
 As of January 28, I can’t find it anywhere on the web except here and sites linking to here.
-I didn’t make it up, though, I ran into it somewhere that I cannot remember.
+I don’t really think I made it up, though.
+It seems to me I ran into it somewhere that I cannot remember.
 I’d be glad if someone found an earlier reference for me.